No Result

 While the company’s details were not public in the 2008 real estate crash, a recession of that magnitude would most definitely affect EARN.

-Its focus on government-sponsored MBS provide some safety, but a prolonged recession in the future would likely affect EARN’s bottom line, and result in further dividend reductions.
+Its focus on government-sponsored MBS provides some safety, but a prolonged recession would likely affect EARN’s bottom line and lead to further dividend reductions.

 Dividend Analysis

-The dividend has been cut nearly every single year in its history with an increase in 2021, followed by the dividend schedule being modified to monthly over quarterly, which some shareholders may appreciate.
+The dividend has been cut nearly every year in its history, with an increase in 2021, followed by a change in the dividend schedule from quarterly to monthly, which some shareholders may appreciate.

 And in May 2022, the dividend was cut again, by 20%.

 In five of the last ten years, the company’s payout ratio was near or above 100%.
-Currently, even after another dividend cut, the dividend appears to be under heavy pressure.
+Even after another dividend cut, the dividend appears to remain under heavy pressure.

-Still, at a level of $0.96 per share, EARN stock yields nearly 17%.
-Therefore, EARN stock is still attractive for income investors as a high dividend stock.
+Still, at a level of $0.96 per share, EARN stock yields nearly 20.1%.
+Therefore, EARN stock remains attractive to income investors for its high dividend.

-But EARN’s dividend is far from trustworthy, given the corporation has had a trail of cuts in the past.
-The dividend payout ratio is expected at 105% for 2025.
+But EARN’s dividend is far from trustworthy, given the corporation’s history of cuts.
+The dividend payout ratio is expected at 112% for 2026.

-Any time a company’s dividend payout ratio exceeds 100%, it is a red flag as it means the company is payout out more than it brings in through underlying earnings.
+Any time a company’s dividend payout ratio exceeds 100%, it is a red flag, as it means the company is paying out more than it generates from underlying earnings.

 As a result, the dividend appears to be unsustainable at the current earnings level.